-To view the pre-proposal, click the "pre-proposal" tab.
 From there, you can download/save the pre-proposal to your computer, print the file, or view it in that window.

-Once you are ready to begin reviewing the application, click the green "Add Review" button near the top of your screen.
+Once you are ready to begin reviewing the application, click the "Review" tab in the top left corner of the page.

-6. Adding your Review:
+4. Adding your Review:

-After clicking the "Add Review" button you will see the judging scorecard for that pre-proposal.
+After clicking the "Review" button you will see the judging scorecard for that pre-proposal.
 It will contain a mix of dropdown menus and comment boxes, where you will provide your feedback on each section.
 Before you begin reviewing the submission, you must agree to the "Privacy Policy" at the top of the page.

-Note that the proposal will be viewable at the bottom of your screen for reference while you complete your review.
+Note that the proposal will be viewable on the left side of your screen for reference while you complete your review.
+(You can scale the size of the split review/application windows to make the review box larger or smaller depending on your preference.)

-To return to your list of assigned proposals, you can click on the "Return to Listing" button at the top of the scorecard.
+To return to your list of assigned proposals, you can click on the "Back to List" button at the top of the scorecard, or you can move to the next submission by clicking on the arrows next to "Back to list."

-7. Saving Drafts and Submitting Reviews:
+Saving Drafts and Submitting Reviews:

-If you're in the middle of a review and would like to finish entering your feedback later, click "Save Draft" at the bottom of the scorecard.
+If you're in the middle of a review and would like to finish entering your feedback later, click "Save Draft" at the bottom of the review scorecard.
 This will allow you to begin where you left off or make any changes the next time you log in.
 If you do not wish to save your progress, you can simply click "Cancel" to exit.
-Once you have finished your review, click "Submit" and you can navigate to other pre-proposals or logout.
+Once you have finished your review, click "Submit Review" and you can navigate to other preproposals or logout.

-8. Tracking Progress
+1. Tracking Progress